sedostheatre/sedos.co.uk/input/events/sunday-in-the-park-with-george-auditions.md

 ---
-title: Sunday In The Park With George auditions
+title: Sunday in the Park with George auditions
 times:
   - time: 2024-03-04 18:30
   - time: 2024-03-07 18:30
   - time: 2024-03-08 18:30
   - time: 2024-03-09 10:30
 image: /assets/sunday.jpeg
-imageAlt: Sunday In The Park With George auditions
+imageAlt: Sunday in the Park with George auditions
 venue: Theatre Deli
 recurrence: 4, 7, 8 and 9 March 2024
-metaTitle: Sunday In The Park With George auditions for Sedos’ 2024 production
+metaTitle: Sunday in the Park with George auditions for Sedos’ 2024 production
-metaDescription: Registration is open for Sunday In The Park With George auditions for Sedos’ 2024 production – find out how to sign up here
+metaDescription: Registration is open for Sunday in the Park with George auditions for Sedos’ 2024 production – find out how to sign up here
 ---
-Registration is now open for *[Sunday In The Park With George](https://www.sedos.co.uk/shows/2024-sunday-in-the-park-with-george)* auditions.
+Registration is now open for *[Sunday in the Park with George](https://www.sedos.co.uk/shows/2024-sunday-in-the-park-with-george)* auditions.
 The show, with music and lyrics by Stephen Sondheim and book by James Lapine, will play 20-30 June at [Wheatsheaf Hall](https://www.sedos.co.uk/venues/wheatsheaf-hall) near Vauxhall and 28 July and 4 August at [Thoringon Theatre](https://www.thoringtontheatre.co.uk), Suffolk.

-**UPDATE**

-*Sunday In The Park With George* auditions are now fully booked.
-Email [sunday@sedos.co.uk](mailto:sunday@sedos.co.uk) to join the waiting list in case of cancellations.

 **KEY INFO**